Custom Logger Java: Advanced GroupDocs Redaction Logging

 Are you struggling to track changes and errors while using GroupDocs Redaction in your Java applications?
-With advanced logging capabilities, streamline the debugging process and gain valuable insights into how document redactions are applied.
-This tutorial will guide you through implementing a custom ILogger
+With custom logger java capabilities, you can streamline the debugging process, gain valuable insights into how document redactions are applied, and even support batch document processing.
+In this guide we’ll walk through why a custom logger matters, how to set it up, and how to monitor redaction effectively.

 Prerequisites